MinaRashad/CRYPTO/README.md

          monoAlphabetic('HelloWorld','secrt') => 'DTIILWLOIR'
          monoAlphabetic('DTIILWLOIR','secrt' , false) =>  'HelloWorld'
+**NOTE: MAKE SURE THE KEY PHRASE DOES NOT HAS A REPEATING CHARACHTER. e.g. 'secret' will not work because theere are 2 'e's**

+## atbash:
+  atbash(msg,isEncrypt [optional]) : isEncrypt default value is true if false it will decrypt instead

+  atbash will take each charachter and map it to the charachters in reverse

+          atbash('Hello World') => "SVOOL DLIOW"
+          atbash('SVOOL DLIOW', false) => 'HELLO WORLD'

+## simpleShiftVigenere:
+  simpleShiftVigenere(msg,keys,isEncrypt [optional]) : isEncrypt default value is true if false it will decrypt instead

+  simpleShiftVigenere is a more safier version of caeser , It takes more that one key, then shifts each character with it after keys run out it reuses them.

+          simpleShiftVigenere('hello World' , [5,11,0,0,13]) => 'MPLLB HORYI'
+          simpleShiftVigenere('MPLLB HORYI' , [5,11,0,0,13],false) => 'HELLO WORLD'

 # Hashes:
 ## 32bit Integer:
    This is a hash which means It can not be decrypted by an Algorithm